Johnson-yue/O-CNN/README.md

 The instruction how to run the shape retrieval experiment:

 - Download the dataset from  [SHREC16](http://shapenet.cs.stanford.edu/shrec16/), and convert it to a `lmdb` database as described above.
-Note that some OFF files in the SHREC16 dataset can not be loaded by the [tools](https://github.com/wang-ps/O-CNN/tree/master/virtual%20scanner) I provided.
-It is easy to fix these files.
-Just open them using any text editor and break the first line after the characters `OFF`.
 - Follow the same approach as the classification task to train the O-CNN with the `O-CNN` protocal files `S55_5.prototxt` and `solver_S55_5.prototxt`, which are contained in the folder `caffe/examples/o-cnn`.
 - In the retrieval experiment, the `orientation pooling` is used to achieve better performance, which can be perfromed following the steps below.
     - Generate feature for each object.
 For example, to generate the feature for the training data, open the file `S55_5.prototxt`, uncomment line 275~283, set the `source` in line 27 to the `training lmdb`, set the `batch_size` in line 28  to 1, and run the following command.